-Montagu Slater was a major literary figure inside and outside the British Communist Party.
-He was born into a working class family in 1902.
-At an early age, he showed enough promise to win a prestigious scholarship to Oxford.
+Montagu Slater was a significant literary figure both inside and outside the British Communist Party.
+He was born into a working-class family in 1902 who went on to win a prestigious scholarship to Oxford.

 Like many of his generation, he was shaped intellectually by the social, economic and political upheavals caused by the Great Depression and the rise of Fascism.
 While active in local politics at an early age he joined the CP in 1927.

-Any assessment of his literary work should bear his politics in mind.
-His adherence to the theory of building socialism in one country paved the way for him in the 1930s to become editor of 'Left Review', which himself helped to create.
-Left Review became an apologist for Stalinist crimes against the working class and especially became a house organ for attacks on Leon Trotsky
+Any assessment of his literary work should take into consideration his Stalinist politics.
+His craven adherence to the theory of building socialism in one country paved the way for him in the 1930s to become editor of 'Left Review'.
+Slater was one of the founding members.
+Left Review from the beginning was an apologist for Stalinist crimes against the working class and became a house organ for attacks on Leon Trotsky.

-Slater who died at a very early age of 54 it must be said stayed true to his Stalinist ideals.
-Despite being linked with the`New Reasoner’ wing inside in the Communist Party, Slater agreed with every twist and turn of the British Communist party’s attack on Trotskyism including its “British Road to Socialism”.
+Slater who died at a very early age of 54 it must be said stayed true to his Stalinist ideas.
+Despite being linked with the`New Reasoner’ wing inside in the Communist Party, Slater agreed with every twist and turn of the British Communist party’s attack on Trotskyism.
+He backed the party’s reformist “British Road to Socialism”.
 When the Hungarian Revolution took place in 1956, he called it a counter-revolution.
-On his deathbed in 1956, he still retained his party membership.
+On his deathbed in 1956, he still retained his party

-`Englishmen with Swords” is a piece of historical fiction which centres on the years 1647-1649.
-Slater wrote the piece using material from the journal of a minor but significant real life participant of the English Civil War Gilbert Mabbot.
-Having read the book, I would say that it is a reasonably faithful portrayal of the events of those years.
+Englishmen with Swords is a piece of historical fiction which centres on the years 1647-1649 in other words the highpoint of the English Bourgeois revolution.
+Slater wrote the piece using material from the journal of a minor but significant real-life participant of the English Civil War Gilbert Mabbot.
+It is a pretty honest portrayal of events.